ArenKDesai/Aren-s-Notes/Memory Virtualization.md

 We want to create an abstracted memory space that starts at address 0 and goes until a specific finite address.

 If a process is in a lower physical space than another program, it can overwrite memory in the other program.

+Having a base and bounds for protecting memory is useful to keep programs se